 3) Medical/Insurance/Personal Data Inquiry

-These services often offer multiple login options (such as Citizen Digital Certificate, Health Insurance Card, mobile verification, etc.).
+These services often offer multiple login options (such as Natural Person Certificate, Health Insurance Card, mobile verification, etc.).
 The differences you usually encounter are:

 Depth of Available Information